SEI-TAS/kalki-node-setup/data_node/README.md

 - Git is needed to get this repo and to be able to pull the dependent repos.
 - Docker and Docker-Compose are needed to run the different components.

-Note that Java 8, Docker and Docker-Compose can be installed in Debian/Ubuntu with `bash install_packages,sh`.
+Note that Docker and Docker-Compose can be installed in Debian/Ubuntu with `bash install_packages,sh`.
 If installing in a different distribution, you may to install these components some other way.

 ## Configuration
 See the configuration details for each dependent repo.